-I mentioned in my last post, I recently got a satellite radio.
+I mentioned in my last post, I recently got satellite radio.
 Let me tell you, this radio is my new favorite thing.

-You see music has this way a triggering memories.
+You see music has this way triggering memories.
 Although science tells us that smell is more closely linked with your memory due to its connection to the amygdala and hippocampus (Mercola, 2015).
 Music has a similar ability.
 That is because “listening to music engages broad neural networks in the brain, including brain regions responsible for motor actions, emotions, and creativity” (Bergland, 2013).
 The connection between music and memories is even being studied in the treatment of Alzheimer’s and dementia.
 A good source for more information about this link between music, memory and the treatment of Alzheimer’s is the Music & Memory website: musicandmemory.org .

-For me, one example about the link between smell, music and memory starts off with the smell of freshly baked bread on a fall day.
+For me, one example of the link between smell, music, and memory starts off with the smell of freshly baked bread on a fall day.
 This smell brings up some really positive emotions for me.
 However, part of that memory is associated with music.
 Specifically, these memories are associated with John Denver’s Rocky Mountain High album.
 The interesting thing for me is that the music brings back more of those positive memories than the smell of fresh bread.
 So, I think the power of music wins out over smell in my world.

 Anyways, this post revolves around that radio and music.
 However, this post is about a music genre on the other side of the spectrum for John Denver.